RenderEncoder

 Subsequent draw calls will exhibit the behavior defined by pipeline.

-fn set_index_buffer( &mut self, buffer_slice: BufferSlice<'a>, index_format: IndexFormat )
+fn set_index_buffer( &mut self, buffer_slice: BufferSlice<'a>, index_format: IndexFormat, )

 Sets the active index buffer.